Rotorua Branch: Rotorua station relocation

-In 1989 the Rotorua central city station and rail yard was closed and, along with the last 2 km of the line, removed and relocated to a new site at Koutu.
+In August 1989 the Rotorua central city station and rail yard was closed and, along with the last 2 km of the line, removed and relocated to a new site at Koutu.

 The Geyserland Express railcar service initially terminated in the Koutu freight yard until a small temporary passenger station operated by the Second Chance Train Trust opened on the northern side of the Lake Road overbridge in 1995.
 The new passenger station at Koutu was intended as temporary measure until the line could be relaid to a proposed new passenger station in the central city on the corner of Ranolf and Amohau Streets, which was being pursued by the Second Chance Train Trust and the Rotorua District Council.
 In June 1995 the Rotorua District Council considered a report for building a new terminal, but the new station never eventuated.

 Decline

 During the late 1990s traffic on the line gradually declined with the twice-daily Geyserland Express railcar service being reduced in 1995 to a daily service with twice-daily services on Fridays and Sundays only, and in 1996 reduced to a daily service on all days.
-The nightly Bay Raider freight service was cancelled in 2000 and the Geyserland Express was cancelled in 2001.
+The nightly Bay Raider freight service was cancelled in June 2000 and the Geyserland Express was cancelled in October 2001.

 Since this time the line has fallen into disrepair, with slips, overgrown vegetation and sections of the line being stolen.

 In 2012, the Rotorua District Council demolished the Lake Road overbridge at Koutu to enable the widening of Lake Road to four lanes, to be built across the railway line at this locality.
 The new four-lane road was built over the top of the track, which now separates the former Koutu freight yard from the mainline.
 The bridge had been built in 1937 to replace a level crossing.
 New Zealand Railways Corporation still own the rail corridor across the road south through to Pukuatua Street.

 The former rail corridor south of Pukuatua Street has since been relinquished and now been developed over in conjunction with a retail development on the neighbouring former Telecom depot site.